Kulturlandskapet “The Cultural Landscape”

 Kulturlandskapet works towards preserving, communicating and developing cultural history, but also towards promoting cultural history in society.
 We have mainly concentrated on culture historical documentation of material remains and intangible memories associated with the stone industry (quarry) in Bohuslän and building historical studies, although we do undertake other types of culture historical documentation work.
 It is up to us all, to make sure that our heritage is not destroyed, even if the final decisions are made within community planning.
 One of the goals of community planning is to improve the quality of life; this means that we need to take care of our history.

-Kulturlandskapet has its own publishing house, publishing both fiction and fact, produced within Kulturlandskapet or externally.
+Kulturlandskapet has its own publishing house, publishing mainly our own reports, but also a limited number of titles in fiction and non-fiction.
 Free downloads of most of our reports are accessible on our website.
 To buy either fiction or fact, see the list under the tab marked Förlag.
 Most but not all of our publications are written in Swedish.

 Kulturlandskapet works with accessibility, communication and education in different ways and from different perspectives.
 The knowledge we gain through our work is important to communicate to the public.
 Our aim is to encourage an interest and understanding of culture and environment in people of all ages, to show how we work and how we take care of these values in society.
 Our goal is to offer an alternative view and encourage critical thinking and the challenging of old facts.
 In focusing on people through a bottom-up approach or from an outside perspective, we discuss such things as class, gender, children, power, social processes and communication.
 By searching for new angles of vision and new sources of knowledge, we gain new perspectives of ourselves, our history and the future.